abdukarimovyahyo7-web/abdukarimovyahyo7-web/README.md

 > *"Building modern and user-friendly websites is my passion!"*

 Hello!
-I'm **Yahyo Abdukarimov** — a Junior Frontend Developer from Uzbekistan.
+I'm **Yahyo Abdukarimov** — a Midle Frontend Developer from Uzbekistan.
 I'm currently studying at **Junior IT Academy**, actively growing my skills through real-world projects and hands-on experience.

 - 🎓 Studying **Frontend Development** at Junior IT Academy (2026 — Present)
 - 🌱 Currently deepening my knowledge in **JavaScript** and **React**